cnhannon/cnhannon/README.md

 ## ✨ About Me

-I have recently completed Le Wagon's Data Analysis Bootcamp, expanding my toolkit for extracting insights and driving decisions through data.
-I am now in the process of enriching my professional projects portfolio, aiming to display my capabilities to potential employers.
+I am Chris.
+A Data Analyst, from the UK.
+I recently completed Le Wagon's Data Analysis Bootcamp, expanding my toolkit for extracting insights and driving decisions through data.
+I am now in the process of enriching my professional portfolio, aiming to display my capabilities to potential employers.

 ## 📚 Learning